 Metallic compounds can be described as compounds that consist of a freely shared pool of electrons situated on a lattice of metal cations.
 Like ionic compounds, metallic compounds have an ordered lattice structure.
 Unlike ionic compounds though, the electrons of a metallic compound are delocalized, meaning that they can freely move around.
 The mobility of valence electrons in metallic compounds explains many of the physical properties of metals, like strength, conductivity, ductility, luster, and opacity.

-Metallic bond form between metal atoms that have many open valence shells.
+The metallic bond form between metal atoms that have many open valence shells.
 The high number of possible energy states for electrons to occupy means that electrons can freely move about the substance.
 Since the electrons are very mobile, they are easily influenced by an electrical field, which makes metallic compounds very conductive.
 Moreover, this free-sharing of electrons means that the cation lattice can break and reform local bonds easily.
 This property is the reason why metals are malleable and have ductile strength.
 The delocalized electrons also explain why metals have their characteristic luster.
 Photons from light waves bounce off and are scattered by the electrons.
 In some ways, one could consider a sample of pure metal a single huge molecule that freely shares electrons across its structure.

 It is important to realize that the above three categories only describe the three most common kinds of chemical bonds and compounds.
 There are other chemical compounds formed through things like hydrogen bonds, van der Waals forces, and dipole-dipole interactions.
 It is even theorized that massive stars could create a special type of chemical bond caused by their magnetic fields.
 The actual number of possible chemical bond-types is unknown, but these three categories comprise the majority of chemical bonds that one would encounter in everyday life.